Federal Lawsuit Alleges AdvoCare is ‘Pyramid Scheme’

 March 20th, 2017

-UPDATE 5/20/19: Calling it the “only viable option” following discussions with the FTC, AdvoCare announced on Friday that it would be changing its business model from multilevel marketing to a single-level distributor model with a compensation plan “based solely on sales to direct consumers,” effective July 17, 2019.
+Back in May 2019, following discussions with the FTC, AdvoCare announced that it would be changing its business model from multilevel marketing to a single-level distributor model with a compensation plan “based solely on sales to direct consumers,” effective July 17, 2019.
 Our original post published in March 2017 follows.

 AdvoCare International, a Texas-based nutritional supplement MLM with high-profile athletic endorsers, is facing pyramid scheme and racketeering allegations in a class-action lawsuit filed by two former distributors.